jameshreaver/PowerEstimator/README.md

 __Program__.
 This class strings everything together and creates a simulation for a given power-per-hour setting.
 It exposes the method `feed()` which sends an input line into the program and the methods `compute()` and `print()` which calculate and output the estimate respectively.

 ---

+## Optimisations

+After solving the problem, I thought about two potential optimisations to the solution.
+Both are aimed at reducing the amount of resources taken by the program.
+One is space-based and the other is time-based, and they can be used in conjunction with each other.

+__Space-based optimisation__

+This optimisation ensures that the space used by the program to store incoming messages is bound.
+This is defined by a `MAX_SIZE` constant inside `MessageStore`.
+With this optimisation, when the store reaches the maximum size, the oldest message stored is retrieved, removed, and used to update the current estimate.

+Originally it removed a whole batch of old messages.
+However the option of one-in one-out is just as efficient and allows more time for potentially delayed messages to find their correct place in the message store.

+__Time-based optimisation__

+This optimisation aims at saving program resources on the assumptions that messages will not get delayed past a set amount of time.
+This amount is defined by a `MAX_HOURS` constant inside `MessageStore`.
+With this optimisation, a pruning operation runs with each message, retrieving and removing all messages generated over `MAX_HOURS` hours before the last seen message.
+The current estimate is then updated with the messages removed.

+__Combining optimisations__

+In the branch `optimisations`, the two improvements run together.
+If the message store is full, we try to remove messages by the time-based method, which we deem safer.
+If no messages are removed this way, we consume the oldest message to free up some space.

+---
 ### Running the tool